Pr3ach/patchlib/README.md

 * patch_raw is used for file patching (ie. on disk).
 * patch_load creates a process, suspend it's main thread, patch and resume it.
-* patch_open is basically performs the same as above, but on an already running process.
+* patch_open is basically the same as above, but on an already running process.

 For concrete examples, check out the "tests" folder in this repo.